frett27/visiontools/README.md

 Usage :
 =======

-you must have gnat installed (use the ada standard 2005).
+you must have gnat installed (use the Ada standard 2005).
+The Gcc Ada frontend has been tested succesfully on Raspberry PI Model B.

-at the root of the project, launch
+for compiling the project, launch the following commands from a shell :

 `gprbuild vision.gpr` to compile the library